 Avoid using soft or bulky bedding such as quilts, pillows or duvets.
 These can increase the risk of overheating which can raise the risk of SIDS.
 You should also remove any toys from the cot before you put your baby down to sleep, even if it’s just for a nap.

 Can I re-use a mattress?

-The Lullaby Trust recommends using a new mattress for each baby.
+Healthcare professionals recommend using a new mattress for each baby.
 But if you have to get one second-hand, make sure the mattress and its waterproof cover are in a good condition.
 It’s important that there are no tears or holes and the mattress is firm and flat.
 It shouldn’t sag anywhere.

 Make sure your baby’s mattress is clean and dry and clean the waterproof cover thoroughly before you use it.
 Make baby’s bed up with fresh, clean bedding.

 Is it safe for babies to sleep in car seats?